imixs/imixs-cloud/doc/STORAGE.md

 	  reclaimPolicy: Retain

+The _Imixs-Cloud_ project is already providing such a StorageClass called 'longhorn-durable'.
 You can check the status of your storageClass with:

 	$ kubectl get StorageClass

-The _Imixs-Cloud_ project already providing a StorageClass called longhorn-durable

 ### Durable Persistence Volumes